30% OFF Tempcover fee in our app

 Can I Drive a Van on My Car Insurance?

-Can i drive a van on my car insurance?
+Can I drive someone else’s van on my car insurance?

-You might be able to drive a van on your car insurance, but whether this is the case will depend on your specific insurance policy.
-To find out whether you’re covered for driving other cars and vans, it’s best to get in touch with your annual insurance provider.
+You might be able to drive a van on your car insurance but this depends on your specific insurance policy.
+You’ll need to check your policy documents (before setting off in the van) for the driving other vehicles clause.
+If you cannot find this, it’s best to get in touch with your annual insurance provider.
+Remember to always check the small print.

 It’s important to note that not all fully comprehensive insurance plans include this extension, so you’ll need to check with your insurer or look through your documents carefully to be sure.